timosalm/tap-spring-developer-workshop/workshop/content/exercises/product-service.md

 ```
 After several minutes you should see the logs appear in the terminal from the application starting up.

+In the mean time we can tail the logs using the `tanzu apps workload tail` command.
 ```terminal:execute
 session: 2
 command: |